 Two co-owners given suspended jail sentence for persistently not complying with removal order

-The order involved an unauthorised rooftop structure of about 38 square metres at a composite building on Baker Street, Kowloon City.
+The order involved an unauthorised flat roof structure of about 80 square metres and a metal fence erected on an approved canopy at a composite building on Pau Chung Street, To Kwa Wan.
 As the unauthorised building works (UBWs) were carried out without prior approval and consent from the Buildings Department (BD), a removal order was served on the owners under section 24(1) of the BO.

 Failure to comply with a removal order without reasonable excuse is a serious offence under the BO.
 The maximum penalty upon conviction is one year's imprisonment and a fine of $200,000, and a further fine of $20,000 for each day that the offence continues.

 Ends/Sunday, January 9, 2022